-- For warranty purposes where insulation is required, 'Cold Deck' applications are not an acceptable approach in any circumstance in the design of above-ground attenuation surfaces such as blue roofs - Blue roofs used in conjunction with green roof finishes can be effective.
+- For warranty purpose, where insulation is required, 'cold deck' applications are not an acceptable approach in any circumstance in the design of above ground attenuation surfaces such as blue roofs - Blue roofs used in conjunction with green roof finishes can be effective.
 In these situations, the green roof build-up may be useable as part of the attenuation storage.
-However, the attenuated water must not exceed the designed water head - Loadings applied must be checked and approved by the structural engineer for the design and deflected form of the roof or podium slab - Attenuation cells have commonly a water head not exceeding 100mm (1.0KN.m-2).
-(Note: 75mm of water is approximately equivalent to imposed snow load).
-Total loading for the design of the reinforced concrete roof or deck must be checked and approved by the project structural engineer - Inverted blue roofs where water storage is layered above the insulation and the waterproofing, will have to withstand potential buoyancy up-thrust.
-This may restrict the depth of insulation which can be used, as a ballast weight of 1.0kN.m2 is required for every 100mm thickness of insulation (in addition to the water loading) - Inverted insulated roofs will require additional insulation to satisfy building regulation requirements through reduction of thermal performance of the insulation due to saturation and the cooling effect of water at the waterproofing layer - This guidance is not intended as a standalone design guide and does not include full details of what must be considered to comply with other associated design guides - All proposals for above-ground attenuation surfaces are considered on a case-by-case basis due to the developing nature of guidance available.
-See References and Further Guidance
+However, the attenuated water must not exceed the designed water head. - Loadings applied must be checked and approved by the structural engineer for the design and deflected form of the roof or podium slab.

+- Attenuation cells have commonly a water head not exceeding 100mm (1.0KN.m-2).
+(Note: 60mm of water is approximately equivalent to the minimum imposed snow load of 0.6 KN .m-2 ).
+Total loading for the design of the reinforced concrete roof or deck must be checked and approved by the project structural engineer - Inverted blue roofs where water storage is layered above the insulation and the waterproofing, will have to withstand potential buoyancy up thrust.
+This may restrict the depth of insulation which can be used as, a ballast weight of 1.0kN.m is required for every 100mm thickness of insulation. (in addition to the water loading) - Inverted insulated roofs will require additional insulation to satisfy Building Regulation requirements through reduction of thermal performance of the insulation due to saturation and the cooling effect of water at the waterproofing layer. - This guidance is not intended as a standalone design guide and does not include full details of what must be considered to comply with other associated design guides.

-4. Design requirements
+Design requirements